x

 More () »

-Jesse Lee Williams is charged with murder in the death of Paula Belonga, 51, who was last seen in April 2023.
-He pleaded not guilty to the charge on Tuesday.
+Monday was the fifth day of testimony in the trial for Jesse Lee Williams, who is charged with murder in the disappearance of Paula Belonga, 51.
+He pleaded not guilty to the charge last week.

 Williams was arrested after officials obtained evidence allegedly pointing to his involvement in Belonga’s disappearance last year.
 Belonga was last seen on April 7, 2023 leaving her apartment complex on Paluxy Drive in her Chevrolet Impala.
 She hasn’t been heard from since.